RENEGADES DEFEAT MINNESOTA 32-12 TO CLINCH FOURTH CONSECUTIVE WFA TITLE

 - WBZ-TV: Boston Renegades playing in Women’s Football Alliance championship this weekend

-- Bonds and the defense lead Renegades to 4th straight WFA Pro National title
+- New England Football Journal: Bonds and the defense lead Renegades to 4th straight WFA Pro National title

 - WBZ News Radio: Boston Renegades Win 4th Straight Women’s Football Alliance Championship